 Cell cycle analysis was performed using the method given by UV Mallavadhani et al., with slight modifications [16].
 For this assay, HGC-27 and MKN-74 cells were seeded in 6-well plates at a density of 1×105 cells/ml for 24 hrs.
 After incubation, cells were treated with Niclosamide at 0.5 μ M, 1 μ M and 2 μ M in HGC-27 cells.
 Then the cells were collected, washed, and fixed in 70% ethanol in PBS at -20oC.
-After overnight incubation, fixed cells were of
+After overnight incubation, fixed cells were pelleted and stained with Propidium iodide in the presence of